Austin Mesothelioma Lawyer

 According to TRC Environmental, the company hired to demolish the plant, several internal areas of the plant contained asbestos not previously marked.

-Although the demolition was needed and will protect future residents, many employees and contractors faced daily exposure to the harmful fibers of asbestos from 1965 until the plant shut down.
+Although the demolition was needed and would protect future residents, many employees and contractors faced daily exposure to the harmful fibers of asbestos from 1965 until the plant shut down.

 Austin Police and Fire Departments